 Learn The 5 Steps To Become A Certified Hand Therapist

-The path to become a Certified Hand Therapist is rigorous and requires additional steps above and beyond going to OT school and getting a job working as a hand therapist.
+The path to become a Certified Hand Therapist is rigorous and requires additional steps above and beyond just going to OT school and getting a job working as a hand therapist.
+Becoming a Certified Hand Therapist will not only provide you with more specialized and potentially higher paying hand therapy career opportunities, but it will also provide you with a deep understanding of hand and upper extremity anatomy, biomechanics, and the complex rehabilitation needs of hand injuries or conditions.

-While there are jobs in hand therapy all over the world, please note that the requirements in this article are for the United States.
-Your country may have different standards, so be sure to check with your regulatory boards if you are not based in the US.
+While there are jobs in hand therapy all over the world, I want to note that the requirements in this article are for the United States.
+Your country may have different standards of becoming certified, so be sure to check with your regulatory boards if you are not based in the US.

 1. Obtain your Master’s or Doctoral Degree in Occupational Therapy